humphreyt12/SQL-Employee-Tracker/README.md

  npm install --save console.table

 ## Usage
-This application will allow users to view, add, and edit employees, roles, departments, and managers.
+Run the following command to answer the prompted questions.
+The questions from the application will allow users to view, add, and edit employees, roles, departments, and managers.

+npm start

-## Lincense
+## License
-This project uses a MIT lincense
+This project uses a MIT License